Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 ### 2.11 Install Python 3

-NOTE: As of Nov 3rd, 2020, the tensorflow module is not available yet for Python 3.9 so we install Python 3.8.
+NOTE: As of Feb 3, 2021, the tensorflow module is not available yet for Python 3.9 so we install Python 3.8.

     #brew install python3  # don't do this yet, it will install Python 3.9!